Shelota: Church history

 The church was built in the style of the Totma Baroque, which makes it possible to assume that it was built by craftsmen from Totma.

 Since 1801, services have been conducted at the church all year round.
 The first floor of the church was heated, which made it possible to conduct services even in severe frosts.

 During the Soviet Union times, the bell tower was destroyed to the ground.
 Today, all that remains of it is trash as a memory.

 Now the liturgy is held in the summer.
 The church is under reconstruction.

 In 2017, the bells for the future bell tower were cast.
 Bells were cast to order in Tutaev.

 And in 2020, a stained glass window was installed on the main facade made by the master Georgy Fedyaevsky.

 Church today

 Trinity festivities are held annually in Shelota.

 Over the past 10 years, on one Sunday, the Shelotyans have been organizing festivities which are attended by people from all over the country.

 The festivities begin immediately after Matins.
 Religious procession around the church and under the song the crowd then descends from the temple to the field.

-Games, traditional costumes, dances and singing, folk instruments, an atmosphere of celebration and reunification with roots - this is what the Trinity festivities are all about.
+Festivities usually include games, traditional costumes, dances and singing, and folk instruments.

 Festivities are held with donations from sponsors and residents.